martymcflywa/ecu/year_1/sem_1/ENS1161_computer_fundamentals/symbols_and_laws_cheatsheet.md

 When asked for range, provide all possible answers for function/s.
 Do not include duplicates.

+## Conditions for functions

+1. `∀a ∈ A, ∃b ∈ B, b = f(a)`
+	- All items from domain must connect to something in sub-domain
+2. `∀a, α ∈ A, a = α → f(a) = f(α)`
+	- Item from domain cannot be used twice to connect to something in sub-domain

 ## Onto and one-to-one

 ### Onto

+Function links to all objects of codomain.

 ![onto](http://i.imgur.com/YEcjGmr.png)

 ### One-to-one

+Function links each object from domain once, and once only.

 ![one-to-one](http://i.imgur.com/5Z3oozp.png)